-JESS Jumeirah provides education for children aged 3-11 years.
+JESS Ranches Primary provides education for children aged 3-11 years.
 There is a strong emphasis on multi-sensory, cross-curricular learning throughout the school, with a clear focus on skills and attitudes in the development of life-long learning.

 Children entering JESS in Foundation One begin a 2-year programme following the Early Years Foundation Stage, a UK Early Years curriculum based on a practical, hands-on approach.
 Children are guided through 6 areas of learning, namely:

-On entry into Year One children commence Key Stage One of the UK National Curriculum.
+On entry into Year One children commence Key Stage One of the English National Curriculum.
 This is also a 2-year programme leading to Key Stage Two when the children are in Years 3-6.

-The National Curriculum subjects are divided into core subjects: language, mathematics and science and foundation subjects: history, geography, art, design technology, music, physical education.
+The National Curriculum subjects are divided into core subjects: English, mathematics and science and foundation subjects: history, geography, art, design technology, music, physical education.

-In addition, our pupils learn Arabic from Year one and French from Year Five.
-ICT is an integral part of the curriculum on offer at JESS and is used across all subject areas.
-It is also taught as a discreet subject by our ICT specialist in our purpose built ICT suite.
+In addition, our pupils learn Arabic from Y1 and French from Y5 as well as Social Studies from Y1-6.
+Information Technology is an integral part of the curriculum on offer at JESS and is used across all subject areas.
+It is also taught as a discrete subject by our IT specialist in our purpose built suite.

 The Learning Support department within our school responds to the individual needs of particular children, offering support as well as extension for children who require extra input.